South America Starts Here

 To put it another way, unless you’re flexible in the amount of time you can spend, you probably won’t get to see all the best places to visit in South America, at least not on your first trip.
 (Once you make peace with this, of course, you can also admit that you’ll probably be back for another at some point!)

 But let’s not start off on a negative note.
 Whether you’re seeking backpacking routes in South America or want to approach a trip to the continent from a more luxurious bent, this article is about what you can accomplish—not what you can’t.

-UPDATE: Countries in South America are slowly lifting their Covid-related travel restrictions.
-As of October 2021, Colombia, Peru, Ecuador and Brazil are open quarantine-free.
-Argentina and Chile will lift their quarantine requirements, for vaccinated travelers, in November 2021.
+UPDATE: Countries in South America are slowly lifting their Covid-related travel restrictions throughout late 2021 and early 2022.
 For more information, contact the closest embassy or consulate of the country or countries you wish to visit.

 When to Visit South America

 The best time to travel to South America varies slightly throughout the continent, but I generally like going during the southern summer (between December-March), especially if you plan to explore areas further south.
 Much of equatorial South America (i.e. Colombia, Ecuador and northern Brazil) is great to visit 365 days per year, while specific destination (Bolivia’s salt flats and Brazil’s bizarre sand dunes) are actually best to visit during their rainy seasons—February and July are good months, respectively.
 As for how long to travel South America?
 Well, that’s what this entire page is about.